wisdal/diagnose-and-explain/README.md

 (most reports are associated with 2 or more images representing frontal and lateral views).

 ## Model architecture
-Our model features a CNN-LSTM with a CNN Encoder, Sentence Encoder (attention-based), Paragraph Encoder (attention-based) and Word Decoder (visual attention).
-The LSTM is an hierarchical RNN that generates paragraphs (findings) sentence by sentence, and uses an attention model to encode each sentence.
-The "most important" words in the previous sentence are used as a semantics context in the generation of each word of the next sentence.
+Our model uses a CNN-LSTM to generate words.
+Features extracted from a CNN are encoded and used by an hierarchical RNN to generate paragraphs (findings) sentence by sentence.
+We use an attention mechanism to extract visual and semantic features at many levels of the word and sentence generation to guide the word decoder.

-We use the same approach for generating sentences of the "impression" section with the only difference that we encode the "findings" paragraph using attention.
-This is used to guide as a context for generating impression sentences.

 More details on our model architecture and proposed approach will be present in the soon-to-be-released preprint of our paper.